Changissnz/gangstalking_theory/README.md

 the targeted individual of the activity is a part of.

 <ins>The concept of gangstalking has been allocated to the realm of fringe theory, for the most part.</ins> This
-is only natural due to the offensive imagery of numerable people organized in some way to conduct stalking on a few individuals; some matters are better not mentioned, goes the wisdom.
+is only natural due to the offensive imagery of numerous people organized in some way to conduct stalking on a few individuals; some matters are better not mentioned, goes the wisdom.
 As such, proving such activity is difficult due to the nature of cross-referencing and opposing agenda that is not conducive for collaboration.
 Participants of gangstalking may also argue that they, themselves, are the ones that are being "stalked" by their fellow